Programs

 • Touch & Explore where you get to examine and touch the specimens along with touching the presented lecture animal(s) when appropriate.

-Program fee – $225 plus mileage for a standard program.
-Exhibitions fee vary depending on the number of hours booked.
+Program fee – $300 plus mileage for a standard program.
+Exhibition fee vary depending on the number of hours booked.
 Please contact me for a quote.

-My fee for a live animal program with hands-on animal specimens is ridiculously low.
+My fee for a live animal program with hands-on animal specimens is low.
 I understand that venues have budgets, as do I and Max Lynx alone runs me $1000 a year in meat, vitamins, meds, vet care and licenses.
-Insurance is $900.
-I’m unable to do a program for $100.
-Please don’t ask me.
-If two libraries are close to each other with program times a reasonable length between, I will split the mileage and/or remove it.
-I’m the only wildlife educator in the Northeast that has a Canada Lynx as an animal ambassador.
-Although this venture is a hobby, I need to at least cover some of the costs.
+Liability Insurance is $1400.
+It’s crazy but animal care has gotten to be expensive.
+Not to mention, I’m the only wildlife educator in the Northeast that has a Canada Lynx as an animal ambassador.
+Although this venture is a hobby, it’s necessary to recover some of the costs.

 I will work with you to design the right program for your audience.